Freedom Convoy: Donor list hacked

 On February 13, 2022, the GiveSendGo website was hacked and its data on donations was released to journalists and researchers through Distributed Denial of Secrets.
 Four days later, it was revealed that the hacker who had claimed credit, Aubrey Cottle, had been threatened with murder.
 In the meantime, GiveSendGo had contacted the Federal Bureau of Investigation to see if he could be prosecuted.
 Of the 92,845 donations, 55.7 per cent of donors were from the United States, and 39 per cent from Canada.
 Many of the American donors' names correspond to the names of Donald Trump donors.
 The hack also revealed that one $90,000 donation allegedly came from American software billionaire Thomas Siebel.
 Some members of the Ontario Provincial Police were revealed to have donated to the convoy on GiveSendGo, prompting the OPP to launch an internal conduct investigation.

-The American publication Politico reported that American right-wing commentators Dan Bongino and Ben Shapiro were among personalities directing support to the Canadian movement's crowdfunding websites.
+The American publication Politico reported that American right-wing commentators Dan Bongino and Ben Shapiro were among those directing support to the Canadian movement's crowdfunding websites.
 Based on research by the Institute for Strategic Dialogue, from January 28 to February 5, a link to the original Freedom Convoy GoFundMe campaign was posted at least two dozen times on 4chan.
 According to Politico, white supremacist channels on Telegram also repeatedly shared the link.

 Once the Emergencies Act had been invoked, all crowdfunding platforms or payment providers hosting fundraising related to the convoy were required to register with the Financial Transactions and Reports Analysis Centre of Canada.
 Banks were given the power to freeze accounts of those suspected to be involved in the blockades.

 On March 3, GoFundMe executive Juan Benitez testified to the House of Commons that 86 per cent of the donors to the original GoFundMe campaign were Canadian, and 88 per cent of the donated funds to the original campaign were from Canadians.
 Benitez added that GoFundMe did not identify any donors to the campaign that were affiliated with terrorist or organized crime groups.

 Vaccine mandates and passports

 During the COVID-19 pandemic, vaccine mandates targeting federal public servants in the Core Public Administration were announced by Prime Minister Justin Trudeau in October 2021.
-Many government departments and organizations faced forced administrative leaves without pay if they failed to ensure employees were vaccinated by October 30, 2021.
-Many of the Provinces implemented their own vaccine mandates and passports at their own discretion, separate from the Federal mandates.
+Several government departments and organizations faced forced administrative leaves without pay if they failed to ensure employees were vaccinated by October 30, 2021.
+Several of the Provinces implemented their own vaccine mandates and passports at their own discretion, separate from the Federal mandates.